premailer/premailer/README.md

 ## Ruby Compatibility

-Premailer is tested on Ruby 1.8.7, Ruby 1.9.2 and Ruby 1.9.3 .
+Premailer is tested on Ruby 1.8.7, Ruby 1.9.2, Ruby 1.9.3, and Ruby 2.0.0 .
 It also works on REE.
 JRuby support is close; contributors are welcome.
 Checkout the latest build status on the [Travis CI dashboard](http://travis-ci.org/#!/premailer/premailer).

 ## Premailer-specific CSS